Do you have a drawer full of dull knives?

 The most important feature of this particular unit is the ability to select the angle at which you wish to sharpen your blade.
 Why is this important?

 Different knives have different angles.
 A paring blade will have a steeper (sharper) angle than a chef’s knife.
 To maintain this blade properly it should be sharpened to the factory angle.

 The Edge Pro has a knob that allows you to easily adjust for the type of knife you’re sharpening.
 The knob is labeled showing everything from hunting to kitchen knives.
 Just select angle for the type of knife you’re sharpening and away you go.
-Doesn’t get any easier.
+Doesn’t get any easier than that.
 It even has a special hidden serrated blade sharpener in the side of the unit.

-The Edge Pro is one of the more expensive products in this category.
-But the speed and flexibility it offers for quickly getting any blade back into shape is unmatched by any of the other electric models in our comparison.
+Even with all of this functionality the Edge Pro is one of the most competitively priced products in this category.
+The speed and flexibility it offers for quickly getting any blade back into shape makes it the best knife sharpener in our comparison.

 Chef’s Choice is a well known brand in the industry.
 They’ve been making quality products for decades.
 The Angle Select is one of the most flexible products in their lineup.
 While it doesn’t offer all of the options of the Edge Pro, it does give you the capability to change the angle of sharpening from 15 degrees to 20.